Skip to main content

 • tokenCollector - Address of the token collector that will source the refund

-• collectorData - Data to pass to the token collector (e.g., signatures)
+• collectorData - Data to pass to the token collector (for example, signatures)

 Flow: